Cockpit-HQ/docs/core/concepts/localization/index.md

 Before you start check if your desired translation / language is already available in the [i18n repository](https://github.com/Cockpit-HQ/i18n).

-If the translation is already available:
+If the translation is **already available**:<br />
 Copy the translation to the `/config/i18n/` folder.

-If the translation is not yet available:
+If the translation is **not yet available**:<br />
 Create new empty localization files by running `php ./tower app:i18n:create` from the root directory of Cockpit.
-After that translate all strings in the files manually.
+After that manually translate all strings in the files.

 Lastly sign-in to the administration panel and choose the desired language for your user(s) in the account settings under "Admin UI language".